Broken Doorbell Troubleshooting and Repair

 Next, test the button.
 Surprisingly, that little push button is the culprit 90 percent of the time when you have a broken doorbell -- good news if you’d like to attempt a DIY inspection, because the button is easy to check and to fix.
 Simply unscrew the button and pull it away from the wall.
 Verify that the button’s electrical connections are tight and that the wires are securely fastened to the terminal screws.
 Adjust the connections if they are loose.

 Get expert help for electrical issues.
-If you aren’t successful with any of these fixes, the fault is most likely in the transformer or the hardwiring.
+If you aren’t successful with any of these fixes, the fault is most likely in your bell's transformer or the hardwiring.
 When you're up against these more complicated repairs, it is recommended to hire a licensed electrician to get your broken doorbell working again.

 Alternatively, install a smart doorbell.
 When you have a broken doorbell that doesn’t respond to DIY repair, you might want to turn a lemon into lemonade.
 Take this opportunity to upgrade to a smart wireless doorbell.
 Besides being easy to install, a smart doorbell offers lots of conveniences, like longer range, customizable chimes, flashes to supplement the sound, and in the fanciest models, built-in cameras so you can ID who’s at the door.